leekahung/fake_news_predictor_randfor/README.md

-# fake_news_predictor_randfor
+# Fake New Predictor

-GitHub for Machine Learning Models for Fake News Prediction.
+This is a GitHub repository for deploying a machine learning model for Fake News prediction on Heroku.
 Data set used for training and testing could be found on <a href="https://www.kaggle.com/competitions/fake-news/data">Kaggle</a>, with the training set with a sample size of 20800 and a testing set with a size of 5200.

-Developing model for deployment outside of Jupyter notebook environment using Flask/Heroku.

-<a href="https://fake-news-predictor-randfor.herokuapp.com/">Website in Progress</a>
+Several different models has been tested and analyzed for performance (see Jupyter notebooks under the notebooks directory).
+The best performing model of the batch was selected for deployment.

+The deployed model was set up using Flask/Heroku. (see <a href="https://fake-news-predictor-randfor.herokuapp.com/">website</a> in progres)